 A natural notion of extremal negative dependence, called countermonotonicity, is available for bivariate random vectors.
 A countermonotonic vector always exists, all countermonotonic vectors have the same dependence structure and are the minimizer of the expectation of supermodular functions.

 Unfortunately it is not possible to define a negative dependence concept extending all these relevant properties to $d$-variate vectors of arbitrary dimensions.
-In dimensions $d>2$, different concepts of negative dependence arise: pairwise countermonotonicity, joint mixability and $\Sigma $-countermonotonicity.
+In dimensions $d>2$, different concepts of negative dependence arise: pairwise countermonotonicity, joint mixability and $\Sigma$-countermonotonicity.
 These latter notions are all marginally dependent, that is, for different marginal distributions, the copula of a pairwise countermonotonic random vector/$\Sigma$-countermonotonic random vector/joint mix is not unique in general.
-A related challenge is that no universal solution exists for many optimization problems, as, for instance, the minimum for a convex function of the sum of the preassigned marginal components of a random vector.
+A related challenge is that no universal solution exists for many optimization problems as for instance the minimum for a convex function of the sum of the pre-assigned marginal components of a random vector.
 We believe that this is exactly the reason why more research is needed in the field of extremal negative dependence.

 There are still quite a few existing open mathematical questions about extremal dependence concepts, especially concerning extremal negative dependence.
-We would like to invite the interested reader to contribute to the following questions: \begin{longlist}[(vii)] \item[(i)] \textit{Characterization of complete/joint mixability}.
-Despite some recent significant progress, a full characterization of complete/joint mixability is still open.
-In particular, even in the homogeneous case, necessary and sufficient conditions for complete mixability of bounded unimodal distributions is a long-standing open problem.
-It was observed that the conditions in Proposition \ref {th:jointly mixable1} are not sufficient for such classes; see, for example, some numerical verifications given in \citet{PW14}.
-The question regarding the uniqueness of the center of a set of $d$ jointly mixable distributions with infinite first moments is also open.
+We would like to invite the interested reader to contribute to the following questions.